SharpSkeeto/simple-flutter-client/README.md

 # Simple Flutter client consuming a remote API

-Simple Flutter app that is making a request to a RestFul API service.
-Using a stateless listview widget.
+This is a simple Flutter app that makes a request to a RESTful API service using a stateless ListView widget.

 ---
 ### Mobile (Android)